 We invited world class judges, Jenni McClintic, food scientist for Bush's beans, pictured here with our other distinguished and highly qualified judge, Chef Amanda Stokes.

+To round out our panel, we invited Lisa Daley, greeting card creator and home cook who made the best mashed potato I personally have ever tasted.
 She is pictured here with her husband Brian who is a partner at my medical practice and who loves mashed potatoes.
 We didn't let him judge, though, because he knows the contestants and couldn't be UNBIASED.

 After a whole kitchen full of cooks and lots of angst and trash talk, the winner was :